drupal-entity-training/event/index.md

 1. Create an entity class

+   _Classes_ allow categorizing objects as being of a certain type.
+Event entities, that will be created below, will be _instances_ of the entity class.
+In terms of code organization, classes can be used to group related functionality.

    * Create a `src` directory

      In Drupal 8 the `src` directory contains all object-oriented code (classes,